Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Friedmann-Lemaitre-Robertson-Walker cosmological solution

 which satisfies a linearly expanding spacetime and fits the result obtained in \cite{Ciftci1}.
-Here not that, we choose plus sign for the consistency.
-This result can be interpreted as follows, the matter content in untransformed \textit{submanifold} prevents acceleration of spacetime or we can say that the scalar field in curved region does not able to accelerate the expansion of spacetime.
-On the other hand the vacuum \textit{submanifold} which filled with a scalar field can speeding up the expansion of spacetime.
-Namely a scalar field yields an accelerated expansion for the \textit{flat submanifold}, but it is not able to expand a spacetime filled with some pressure and energy.
-This result might be applied to cosmology and interpreted as, a galactic systems does not expand locally but vacuum parts of the universe is expanding much more and spreading apart the galaxies from each other.
+Here, note that we choose the plus sign for the consistency.
+This result could be interpreted as follows, the matter content in the conformally transformed submanifold prevents the acceleration of the spacetime, or we may say that the scalar field in the curved region could not accelerate the expansion of the spacetime.
+Neverheless, the vacuum submanifold that fills with a scalar field could speed up the expansion of spacetime.
+In summary, by taking into account $k=0$ and $k{\neq }0$ cases, we can propose the following statements: while a scalar field yields an accelerated expansion for the flat submanifold, it cannot accelerate the curved manifold filled with matter.
+This result might be applied to cosmology and interpreted as: a galactic system does not expand locally however, the vacuum parts of the universe are expanding much more and spreading apart the galaxies from each other.